ribalding/EbayDemoWeatherApp-Android/README.md

 * Clone this repository
 * Open Android Studio
 * Open project in Android Studio
-* Navigate to the Constants.java file and paste your API Key in "API KEY GOES HERE"
+* Navigate to the Constants.java file and paste your API Key in the designated spot
 * Make sure you have an Emulator installed or an Android device connected to your computer
 * Click the "Run" button and select your device